Sting-DR/Nerevar-Moon-and-Star/FAQ.md

 - BuffTimers for OpenMW
 - Ammo Count HUD
 - Nearby Doors (OpenMW)
-- Sun's Dusk HUD (can be dragged around when the game is paused)
+- Sun's Dusk: UI (can be dragged around when the game is paused)
-- Best Friends Forever
+- Best Friends Forever: HUD

  ---
 ### Shaders not working properly: